ve7gel/Docs/Meteobridge/README.md

 # MeteoBridge
-Node server to acquire data using templates from Meteobridge weather server.
+Plugin for EISY/Polisy to acquire data using templates from Meteobridge weather server.
 Requires authorization thus entry of username and password.
 This node server is an adaptation of the meteobridgepoly node server written by [Bob Pauuwe](http://www.bobsplace.com).